trekj/Challenge_Six/README.md

 ## Usage

-After cloning the repository,  open the directory Starter Code and run the program by typing python financial_planning_tools.ipynb
+After cloning the repository,  open the directory Starter Code and run the program by typing python san_francisco_housing.ipynb

 ## Contributors
 #### James Tagapan